 Healthy communication can be very invigorating leading to passion, vitality, and dynamic sex within a monogamous relationship.
 In fact, long-term monogamy is very doable if you have good communication skills.
 Without them, the woman ends up feeling ignored and unheard, the man feels unappreciated and unacknowledged for what he does in the relationship, and so neither partner feels loved.
 When you are not feeling loved, then you are not feeling turned on to your partner.

 Good communication creates arousal, passion and intimacy.
 Remember the importance of continuing to court each other throughout the full length of the relationship.
 Don’t take each other for granted, but rather recall how it felt when you were first discovering each other and were falling deeply and madly in love.
 It is possible to fall in love all over again!

-Dr. Johnson has nearly 50 years experience in helping people choose good relationships that fit them, assisting them in sustaining their relationship, helping them through the ups and downs, impasses and conflicts, guiding them in resolving sexual concerns and power struggles; and, if necessary, learning to deal with divorce and custody issues with dignity and respect.
+Dr. Johnson has been married for over 40 years.
+He and his wife have raised 3 children into young adulthood and are delighted to be grandparents.
+His 50 years of professional experience has assisted people in choosing relationships that are a good fit.
+He also provides ongoing support through supporting couples in sustaining the health of their relationship, by way of helping them through the occasional ups and downs, impasses and conflicts, while guiding them in resolving sexual concerns and power struggles; and, if necessary, learning to deal with divorce and custody issues with dignity and respect.